wp-plugins/shortcode-factory/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Why [scf-register-link] is not showing a register link, while I am logged out? =

+The "Register" link is not offered if the Administration > Settings > General > Membership: 'Anyone can register' box is not checked.

+= Why [scf-register-link] is not working with WPMU? =

+On WordPressMU, there is no /wp-register.php file, and /wp-login.php?action=register is not a valid registration form.
+Thus, wp_register function does not show a registration link.

 = Does this plugin has a known conflict with Wordpress or other plugins? =